ThisisSohel/BJET-Hackathon/README.md

 # BJET-Hackathon

-In BJET Hackathon program, we participate around 30 IT engineer from B-JET.
+B-JET Hackathon Competition was arrangesd by BJIT, Bangladesh.
+In BJET Hackathon Competition, we participate around 30 IT engineer from B-JET.
 I solve 3 problems out of 5 problems.